How to Raise Chickens – The Complete Guide (2023)

 - Looks: if you want your hens to show off on Instagram, make sure to choose a breed with feathered feet

 - Attitude: if you are mixing breeds, make sure they have compatible personalities and traits.
-And if you want your flock to be child-friendly, choose accordingly.
+And if you want your flock to be fluffy and child-friendly, choose accordingly.

 Your perfectly crafted flock needs some shelter.
 Let’s see what a good chicken coop is all about.